 “Sure,” he mumbled, standing up.
 “Did I really sleep for so long?”

 And I hoped it meant I hadn’t lost his trust.
-It was my fault that he’d tried to hurt himself, and I would never be able to live with that fact.
+It was my fault he’d tried to hurt himself, and I was sure I’d never learn to live with that fact.
 I honestly couldn’t.
 My selfishness had driven him into a horrifying corner where he thought he only had one way out.

 How could I ever live with that?

-“Here,” I said when I put a bottle of beer in front of him as we sat down next to the bar counter.
+“Here,” I said, giving him a bottle of beer as we sat down next to the bar counter.

 I tried to get back into the cheery mood, but the dark thoughts lingered.
-I had been wanting to ask him, but… He was doing so well.
-At least better.
+I’d wanted to ask him, but… He was doing so well.
+Better, at least.
 I didn’t… I didn’t want to bring up that night in case the softness in his eyes would disappear.

 “You look tired,” he suddenly spoke, and I looked at him.